 Janis Roze, originally from Latvia, is Professor of Biology Emeritus of the City University of New York, currently Senior Resident Scientist of the CUNY’s Americas Center on Science and Society.
 He was Research Associate at the American Museum of Natural History, New York, and Resident Scholar at the UN Institute for Training and Research, as well as at the UN Center of Science and Technology for Development.
 He has held several senior academic positions in Latin America.
 He was a Fulbright Scholar in Colombia, and for several years, he was Professor of Zoology at the Central University of Venezuela.
 He has also been a Visiting Professor at the University of Commagüe, Argentina, and at the Autonomous University of Santo Domingo, Dominican Republic.

 Dr. Roze has given lectures and seminars in almost all the Latin American countries and in several countries in Europe.
-After having written nine books and produced three documentaries on evolution, serpents, and human genetic rivers.
-His recent interests are human development and transformation, interdependence of science and spirituality and the human deeper destiny.
+He has written nine books and produced three documentaries on evolution, serpents, and human genetic rivers.
+His recent interests are human development and transformation, the interdependence of science and spirituality and the deeper human destiny.
 His activities encompass several projects and collaboration in Argentina and Brazil and especially in Colombia where he is collaborating with the Arhuaco tribe of the Sierra Nevada de Santa Marta on numerous projects.

 Ruth Bernal has over 20 years of progressive experience in both public and corporate accounting.
 She began her career and education in Colombia with 6 years of experience in Accounting and Economics, and an M.S. in Finance.
 In California, she worked as a Senior Accountant in a small CPA firm.
 Upon moving to New York, Ruth worked as an Assistant Controller for Grace Courier, Inc/ Corporate Express.
 She also went back to school and added an MS in Accounting with honors at Long Island University.